scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 04. 18.
+2024
+@0150 Done with logout modal - however, entirity of it is blurry... pls find fix

+****To Do Next:
+		- add svg arrow to 'About Project'
+		- plan and add subroute options for userSettings on backEnd
+		- change option opening method so only one is open at a time

+****Side Mission:
+		- replace full page components opening and closing animations

+Additions until 1.0A...
+- ManageConnections CSS
+- User Profile
+	- fullList
+	- pinning posts and media
+- Editting posts
+	- pinning media

+### 04. 16.
+2024
+@0940 HTML & CSS done for invitation section

 ### 04. 14.
 2024
 @1440
 ****To Do Next:
-		- active / inactive states for privacy options
+		- active / inactive states for privacy options ✅
-		- Invitation option html/css
+		- Invitation option html/css ✅
-		- Log Out Confimation modal
+		- Log Out Confimation modal ✅

 @1350
 !!! all forms, when in focus within profile subOption causes blurriness of elements....